dobriban/stat-431-project/README.md

 #### Basic level

-* Economic Policy Institute [3.5 million workers likely lost their employer-provided health insurance in the past two weeks](https://www.epi.org/blog/3-5-million-workers-likely-lost-their-employer-provided-health-insurance-in-the-past-two-weeks/).
+* Economic Policy Institute, [3.5 million workers likely lost their employer-provided health insurance in the past two weeks](https://www.epi.org/blog/3-5-million-workers-likely-lost-their-employer-provided-health-insurance-in-the-past-two-weeks/).
 This is not an academic paper, but a post by a think tank.
 However, it is structured similarly to a paper.
 It studies the important problem of health insurance loss.
 It reports the full steps of the data analysis.
 It uses statistical methods like basic summary statisics (sample averages, percentages), and some visualization techniques.
 However, it does not address statistical inference questions like assessing uncertainty (which they could improve).

 #### Medium level